pavanmishra/cup/README.md

 > reducto

 `dispel` router also lets you bring your url patterns close to `web.py` handlers.
+Paranoid, definitely.

 ```python
 import dispel